ethan-stone/obsidian-vault-knowledge-base/Reading/Abundance.md

 	- Coast Zone Management Act of 1972
 - Cities are the epicenter of economic growth.
 They used to be where people would move to get rich.
 Now it's where people go to spend their riches.
 - Zoning laws restricted building homes.
 	- Some laws made it so that the homes being built had to be a certain size.
+	- Some made it so that only single family homes could be built.
+This mad